Chapter 1 Introduction to R

 # Pivot wide

-To get information from the NASIS legend table for the state of Wisconsin use the soilDB function
+Get the NASIS legend table for the state of Wisconsin using the soilDB function

 get_legend_from_NASISWebReport()